Welcome to the Heart of Consciousness

 Nityakash, Maui Retreat Center, Hawaii

 In 2020 we were able to purchase a stunning 5+ acre property on the island of Maui to serve as a permanent retreat facility for our community.
 This center is called Nityakash, named for our root guru Bhagavan Nityananda, whose energy permeates the land.
-A life-size statue of Nityananda has been commissioned in India and will be installed in the newly-created meditation hall to further enhance the energy and presence for all who attend immersions there.
-Nathaji splits his time between Berkeley and Nityakash, with ācāryas also teaching on Maui.
+A life-size statue of Nityananda was commissioned in India and is installed in the meditation hall to further enhance the energy and presence for all who attend immersions there.
+Nathaji splits his time between Nityakash and the Bay Area, with ācāryas also teaching on Maui.

 Ācārya's Satellite Centers